Skip to content

 Morning

+Enjoy a morning of culture with a visit to Leeds City Museum, Leeds Art Gallery and the Henry Moore Institute; all within minutes walk of each other and all free entry!
+Begin at Leeds City Museum, where you can uncover fascinating exhibits from natural history and ancient civilizations to Leeds’ own diverse heritage—don’t miss the iconic Leeds Tiger and the Life on Earth gallery.
+Just a short stroll away, step into Leeds Art Gallery, home to an outstanding collection of British 20th-century and contemporary art, including works by Turner, Constable, and modern innovators.
 Whilst here, visit Leeds Central Library just across the road.
 The 19th century, Grade II listed building isn’t just packed with books, but also home to some stunning architecture inside and out.
 Don’t miss the Tiled Hall Café for a coffee and a slice of cake, enjoyed amongst marble columns, Victorian tiles and a mosaic ceiling in what used to be the main library reading room.
+Complete your morning at the Henry Moore Institute, a world-renowned centre for sculpture, where you can explore thought-provoking exhibitions and sculptures by modern and contemporary artists.

 Afternoon

 You’ll also want to include some of Leeds’ most beautiful shopping spots on your sightseeing tour.
-The city is home to several Arcades, full of small shops selling everything from crafts to clothing, and the stunning Corn Exchange.
+The city is home to several stunning Arcades, full of independents selling everything from crafts to clothing.
+A visit to the iconic Leeds Corn Exchange. is a must.
 Built in 1863 as a traditional corn exchange and reopened in the late 1980s, this round building is now packed with independent retailers and is a joy to walk around.

 Evening